-His 1929 Trans-Atlantic flight, made two years after that of Charles Lindbergh, was commemorated by Calypso music singer Sam Manning in the recording, “Lieutenant Julian.”
-He became a well-known figure in the African American and Afro-Caribbean community, and was billed as "The Black Lindbergh."
+His 1929 Trans-Atlantic flight, made two years after that of Charles Lindbergh, was commemorated by Calypso music singer Sam Manning in the recording “Lieutenant Julian.”
+He became a well-known figure in the African American and Afro-Caribbean community and was billed as "The Black Lindbergh."

 Julian also invented some safety devices used in airplanes.
-Julian also acted as producer for the 1939 motion picture Lying Lips.
+Julian also acted as a producer for the 1939 motion picture Lying Lips.
 After the United States entered World War II, Julian volunteered to train for combat with the Tuskegee Airmen.
 He was a colorful character who wore a non-regulation colonel's uniform, although he held no rank with the United States Armed Forces. he was discharged before graduation.

 In the 1940s, Julian lived in Harlem as a local celebrity.
 Hubert Julian was a staunch aviation promoter and one of the first blacks to get a pilot's license in the United States.
 A series of articles titled "Black Eagle" was published in the New York Amsterdam News newspaper in 1937 and 1938.
 In 1965, his biography, Black Eagle, was published by The Adventurers Club in London; a (different?) book with the same title by John Peer Nugent was published in 1971.